Data Contracts for Power Users

 This section provides a detailed, technical overview of the analytics model for data analysts and other power users.
 It covers data consistency, table structures, and performance patterns.

 For a high-level introduction and ready-to-use queries, please see the Start Here guide and the Cookbook.
+For column-level definitions, see the Data Dictionary.

 Overview & Onboarding